 9. Shirts and shoes or sandals are required to be worn at all meals in the dining hall.

 10. Immediately report bleeds, cuts, scrapes and other injuries requiring medical attention to the staff nurse or doctor.

-11. Campers will wear clothes at ALL times.
+11. Campers will wear appropriate clothes at ALL times.

 12. All campers are to be in their assigned cabins and quiet at lights out.

-1. Discrimination of another camper/staff member on the basis of race, sexual orientation, religion, age, gender identification, national origin, or handicap
+1. Discrimination of another camper/staff member based on race, sexual orientation, religion, age, gender identification, national origin, or handicap

 2. Physical fighting or violence toward another camper or staff member

 3. Use/possession of illegal substances or materials intended for the use of illegal substances (drugs, alcohol, tobacco, etc.)